andrico1234/sane-error-messages/README.md

-# Sane Error Messages Generator
+# Sane Error Messages

+Gone are the days of useless generic error messaging.
+Keep your end-users happy with `sane-error-messages`.

 ## Todo

 - [x] Get a repo set up
-- [ ] Run a script that generates a new project for someone
+- [x] Run a script that generates a new project for someone
 - [ ] Script can be run via `npx`
 - [x] Add instructions into a README
 - [x] Use `tsdx` to handle all package management